fedora-modularity/hp/README.md

 generating the installation media.
 For this reason, it might have a toplevel input package list of its own.

+* `anaconda-tui`, used to generate the installation media; this is a necessary implementation detail
 * `lorax`, used to generate the installation media; this is a necessary implementation detail